 The ability to dump fuel in flight is limited to wide-body aircraft.
 The need to dump fuel is a very rare occurrence, normally involving the requirement for an aircraft to return to its airport of origin soon after take-off because of a mechanical or passenger incident.
-Fuel jettisoning would occur in accordance with the Manual of Air Traffic Services (MATS) - Section 4.2.11 Fuel Dumping (Airservices Australia, 2023).
+Fuel jettisoning would occur in accordance with the Aeronautical Information Package Australia, Part 2 - En Route (AIP ENR) (Airservices Australia, 2022b).
+If required, fuel jettisoning would occur at an altitude of at least 6,000 ft (around 1.8 km) above ground level to ensure total dissipation into the atmosphere prior to contacting the ground, except in the case of emergencies (Airservices Australia, 2022b).

+Most fuel evaporates within the first few hundred metres.
 Most jet fuel is highly volatile and when jettisoned readily breaks up into small droplets which subsequently vaporise.
 Clewell found that the type of fuel, height of jettisoning and ground temperature all affect the proportion of fuel to evaporate prior to reaching the ground (Clewell 1980).
 The evaporation of unburnt fuel droplets releases volatile organic compounds, such as benzene (and carbon dioxide) into the atmosphere, some of which can remain in a vapour phase with a residence time of between 1 day and 2 weeks, depending on climate and other pollutants present (PEL 2016:82).
 Although fuel jettisoning is extremely rare and the likelihood of fuel reaching the ground is very low, its potential impact on the ground, to the environment and the micro-climate of Aboriginal rock art sites would be detrimental.
 No occurrences of jettisoned fuel reaching the ground have been recorded in the history of commercial jet aviation in Australia.

 Based on the National Aviation Occurrence Database (Australian Transport Safety Bureau), a total of 144 events involving fuel dumping or burn offs have occurred since 2010 when systematic reporting commenced.
 Of these, 43% involved fuel dumping, and 77% were a consequence of an incident occurring on take-off (necessitating fuel reduction prior to a return to the airport).
 This corresponds to 48 fuel dumping incidences.
-Over the period 2010-2020, there were an estimated 9,281,707 commercial air transport take-off operations, providing a fuel dumping incident rate of 5.17 x 10-6 per take-off movement (DITRDCA 2023b, Section 9.1.2).
-The risk assessment conducted for this EIS concluded that a fuel dumping incident giving rise to impacts at ground level anywhere in the vicinity of WSI is estimated to be extremely remote (DITRDCA 2023b: Section 9.1.2).
+Over the period 2010-2020, there were an estimated 9,281,707 commercial air transport take-off operations, providing a fuel dumping incident rate of 5.17×10^{-6} per take-off movement (DITRDCA 2023b, Section 9.1.2).
+The risk assessment conducted for this EIS concluded that a fuel dumping incident giving rise to impacts at ground level anywhere in the vicinity of WSI is estimated to be extremely remote

+(DITRDCA 2023b: Section 9.1.2).
 Consequently, the likelihood of a fuel jettisoning occurrence related to the use of WSI impacting upon an Aboriginal rock art site is also extremely remote.